 Some of the key adult niche related networks are ExoClick, TrafficJunky and Traffic Factory.
 There is nothing to stop you using multiple Ad Networks, and I’d heavily advise you to look beyond these three.

-Direct to Source, is a little tougher but can be just as rewarding if not more so.
-DTS is simply where you arrange your own ads direct with a website owner, for example a forum or blog owner.
+Direct to source is a little tougher but can be just as rewarding, if not more so.
+DTS is simply where you arrange your own ads direct with, for example, a forum or blog owner.
 This could be specific to a single blog or across the whole site.
-Such ads can run for a fixed period of weeks or for a number of clicks, in the same way a Ad Network can — its usually time based.
+Such ads can run for a fixed period of weeks or for a number of clicks, the same way an Ad Network can — it's usually time-based.

-DTS does have it’s draw backs.
-In the time it can take you to setup a handful DTS campaigns, you can have many websites live via an Ad Network — this said Ad Networks will be more expensive by their nature due to this.
+DTS does have it’s drawbacks.
+In the time it can take you to set up a handful DTS campaigns, you can have many websites live via an Ad Network — this said, Ad Networks are more expensive by their nature due to this.

 Other Ways to Market Sex Toys Online

-Well thats the big stuff out of the way, but what else can you do to market your adult related goods online? here are a few ideas to help you promote your products.
+That's the big stuff out of the way, but what else can you do to market your adult-related goods online?
+Here are a few ideas to help you promote your products.

-Get Some PR — We mentioned in the social media section about how Fine from Dame was using FB promotions to link to articles she was interviewed in.
-This PR is amazing for any product and brand, but it doesn’t have to be something you promote — if you’re a start up in particular it can be really expensive to do this.
-Just try to ensure the you get a link to your site, and if not you get lots of brand mentions.
+We mentioned in the social media section about how Fine from Dame was using Facebook promotions to link to articles she was interviewed in.
+This PR is amazing for any product and brand, but it doesn’t have to be something you promote — especially if you’re a start-up, it can be really expensive to do this.
+Just try to ensure you get a link to your site or you get lots of brand mentions.

-Write Lots of Great Content — I’m not talking youre average rubbish here, I’m talking 1000 word plus great content.
-Post it on your blog, on medium, on other peoples blogs and forums.
+I’m not talking your average rubbish here, I’m talking 1000 words plus great content.
+Post it on your blog, on Medium, on other people's blogs and forums.
 Share content where your audience is and where you want them to go (your site).
 Share links to your awesome content in a friendly way on social media (organic) and ensure you reply to any comments.

-Give Advance Warning Of Offers — This is one of a few industries where advance offer warning work a treat.
+This is one of a few industries where advance warning of offers works a treat.
 An email and/or site banner a few days or week before a huge offer is starting can engage your audience and gets their mind working, thinking the toys and wondering if an item is in the sale.
-Where as constant sale emails are kind of a turn off… we all know retailers who do that — is there ever a time when they aren’t having a sale?
+Whereas constant sale emails are kind of a turnoff.
+We all know retailers like that — is there ever a time when they aren’t having a sale?

-Have a Specialist Microsite — Within your main site have a microsite which specialises in a new product or awesome selling product or something that has a huge number of hits that you want to sell hard on.
+Within your main site have a microsite which specialises in a new product, awesome selling product, or something that has a huge number of hits that you want to sell hard on.
 Ultimately you want to draw a huge amount of attention to it, make it look different and ensure users aren’t distracted by 1001 other products.
 These sites often gain traction because people talk about them on social media with friends.

-Use Amazon — Sounds odd but you can use amazon, both to fuel affiliate sales (you don’t have much choice it does it anway) and to sell your product if you make your own.
-PLSRx do this really well by not selling it on their website but through Amazon itself, so all the key content is on their own website and then you can only buy through Amazon who ship the product.
+Sounds odd but you can use Amazon, both to fuel affiliate sales (you don’t have much choice, it does it anyway) and sell your product if you make your own.
+PLSRx does this really well by not selling it on their website but through Amazon itself.
+All the key content is on their own website but you can only buy through Amazon who ship the product.

 Optimise Your Website

-As an SEO with almost a decade and half experience I can’t write this guide without talking a little about the need to optimise your website, and in this case your product page.
+As an SEO with almost a decade and half of experience, I can’t write this guide without talking a little about the need to optimise your website, and in this case your product page.

-Implement Structured Data — I can’t emphasise enough how every product website should have structured data as part of it’s setup.
-S.D. tells search engines and other bots what specific information is such as the product title, SKA, price, offer price, product description etc — removing the rubbish around it and allowing it to show this in another way perhaps on a search engine or another site — allowing users to access your data and your site easier.
+I can’t emphasise this enough: every product website should have structured data as part of its setup.
+S.D. tells search engines and other bots what specific information is such as the product title, SKA, price, offer price, product description, etc — removing the rubbish around it and allowing it to show this in another way perhaps on a search engine or another site — allowing users to access your data and your site more easily.
 It also makes your site easier to index and rank.
-You can read about product strucutred data here.
+You can read about product structured data here.

-Got a Real Location?
-Implement this stuff < this is my guide for local SEO, and it will help get people into your real life store, whether you’ve 1 or 100 stores.
+My guide for local SEO.
+This will help get people into your real-life store, whether you have 1 or 100.

-Update Your Meta Tags — I see it so many times that on e-commerce sites products will be uploaded and after a year sales are sinking but they have thousands in stock still.
-The issues is no matter what you do it won’t shift unless you update product details such as meta tags — also don’t forget to update ALT Text on images.
+I so often see on e-commerce sites, products are uploaded and after a year sales are sinking but they have thousands in stock.
+The issue is no matter what you do it won’t shift unless you update product details such as meta tags — also don’t forget to update ALT Text on images.
 Don’t forget to include your keywords.

-We live in a world where sex is a taboo subject, despite the fact sex is part of daily life and it’s how we came to be.
-The question for social media has to be, when will the rules change, and what will they change too — will it follow search engines rules, will it be more restrictive or will it stay the same?
+We live in a world where sex is a taboo subject, despite the fact that sex is part of daily life and how we came to be.
+The question for social media has to be when will the rules change and what will they change to?
+Will they follow search engines rules, will they be more restrictive, or will they stay the same?